ynssenem/netgsm/README.md

 You can follow the steps below to install the project:

 -   Open the terminal and navigate to the project directory.
--   Run the command `npm install ynssenem/netgsm --save` to install the required dependencies.
+-   Run the command `npm install @ynssenem/netgsm --save` to install the required dependencies.

 ## Usage

 You can find example code snippets below to guide you in using the project:

-javascriptCopy code

-`// CC`
+ - Send OTP Message (only works in 🇹🇷 TÜRKİYE): [OTPExample](./examples/otp.ts)

 Customize the above code snippets according to your project requirements to start utilizing the NETGSM API services.
 Since this library is designed to simplify communication operations with a NETGSM number, integrating your project with the NETGSM API will be straightforward.